jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 Special Instructions
 ------------

+_IMPORTANT: Be sure to follow the instructions in the quickstart `README.md` file to add any required application users or make the appropriate server configuration changes._

 More complex quickstarts may require special instructions to run properly in JBoss Developer Studio.
 This section describes some of these special situations.

+### Quickstarts Containing an EAR

+For EAR projects, you simply deploy the EAR subproject.
+The subproject name is usually appended with "-ear-ear".

+1. Right-click on the EAR subproject, and choose `Run As` --> `Run on Server`.
+2. Choose the server and click `Finish`.
+3. This starts the server, deploys the application, and opens a browser window that accesses the running application.

 ### Quickstarts Containing a Server and Java Client